How to Refinish Concrete Floors in a Basement

 Letting the Concrete Dry

-Place a high powered fan in the room to help it dry faster.
+Place a high-powered fan in the room to help it dry faster.
 It still takes several hours to a day.
-Spots over paint spills or places where the concrete is super thick will take longer to dry.

 Some spots will dry darker and look wet even though they’re dry.
 Touch it to see if it’s actually dry if you’re in doubt.